Dedan Kimathi: Capture and execution

 Uniform worn by Dedan Kimathi when he was killed.
 Collection of the National Museum of Kenya.

 Kĩmathi's fight for an independent Kenya came to an end in 1956.
 On 21 October of that year, Ian Henderson, a British colonial police officer who had been on an "obsessive hunt" for Kĩmathi managed to trap him in his hide-out in the forest.
-Kĩmathi was shot in the leg and captured by a Tribal Policeman called Ndirangu Mau (Note: Ndirangu Mau had joined the Tribal Police in 1940 at a salary of Sh60 a month to help maintain peace in tribal settlements.
+Kĩmathi was shot in the leg and captured by a Tribal Policeman called Ndirangu Mau.
+(Note: Ndirangu Mau had joined the Tribal Police in 1940 at a salary of Sh60 a month to help maintain peace in tribal settlements.
 He patrolled villages around Nyeri, Karatina and Ihururu.
 He said he joined the colonial forces and not the freedom fighters because he thought it would "help ease the tension between the two forces".
 He hoped that he would somehow "help the white man understand Africans were angry about the loss of their land".

 After the capture and execution of Kimathi, Ndirangu Mau was shunned and pilloried by local villagers.
 His family bore the brunt, his children being treated as outcasts in school and physically bullied.
-They lived on a small piece of land under a cloud of suspicion.) who found Kimathi armed with a panga (a bladed African tool like a machete).
+They lived on a small piece of land under a cloud of suspicion.)
 His capture marked the beginning of the end of the forest war; the image of Kĩmathi being carried away on a stretcher was printed in leaflets by the British (over 120,000 were distributed), to demoralise the Mau Mau and their supporters.
-Kĩmathi was charged with possession of a .38 Webley Scott revolver.

-A court presided over by Chief Justice O'Connor with three African assessors sentenced him to death while he lay in a hospital bed at the General Hospital Nyeri.
-His appeal was dismissed, and the death sentence upheld.
+Kĩmathi was charged under the Emergency Regulations with unlawful possession of a .38 Webley Scott revolver and six rounds of ammunition.
+He was tried before Chief Justice O’Connor with three African assessors.
+O’Connor found him guilty and sentenced him to death while he lay in a hospital bed at the General Hospital in Nyeri.
+His appeal was dismissed, and the sentence was upheld.